top of page

 Weekends: 65–85 km

-All riders MUST have signed an OCA Waiver and the Ancaster Velo Risk Management Policy before participating in any sanctioned ride.
+All riders MUST have signed a Velo Club Waiver and the Ancaster Velo Risk Management Policy before participating in any sanctioned ride.

 Ride Leadership